Are you a beginner photographer who doesn’t want to spend much money on equipment?

 White Balance/Frame Rate

-First off, 10 fps allowed me to keep up with my subject as they moved around, which is important when trying to get shots of newborns who can’t sit still for long periods.
+First, 10 fps allowed me to keep up with my subjects as they moved around, which is essential when trying to get shots of newborns who can’t sit still for long periods.

-And auto white balance was there to assist me so that I didn’t have to worry about changing settings between shots; it adjusted independently.
+Auto white balance assisted me, so I didn’t have to worry about changing settings between shots; it adjusted independently.

 It meant that I could focus on getting the best image possible instead of worrying about whether or not my settings were correct for each shot.